BREAKING NEWS: ATF Backs Down On Pistol Braces

 Quick Summary

-The ATF has withdrawn its 2020 guidance on pistol braces, titled 'Objective Factors for Classifying Weapons with Stabilizing Braces.'
+The ATF has withdrawn its proposed guidance document 2020-ROMEO-10 WHISKEY regarding pistol braces.
 This withdrawal is effective immediately and is pending further review by the Department of Justice.
-The guidance was not a regulation, and its withdrawal does not alter existing laws.
+Importantly, the withdrawn guidance was not a regulation and does not change any existing laws or regulations.
+This is considered a victory for gun owners, but vigilance is advised.

 Chapters